Su-Ng/DataMall/README.md

 # DataMall

-This repository is created to showcase some visualisations to find out road condition on a particular day on the Singapore map.
+This repository is created to showcase some visualisations to find out road conditions on a particular day on the Singapore map.

 <img src=pictures/VisualisationMap.png>